TSBlockchain/hlf-trade-finance/README.md

 *** In this usecase CA's are already generated.

-We **do not have to do** the following again:
+We **do not have to run** the following again:

-1. "../bin/cryptogen generate --config=crypto-config.yaml"
+1. "generate --config=crypto-config.yaml"
-2. "../bin/configtxgen -profile TFBCOrgOrdererGenesis -outputBlock ./config/genesis.block"
+2. "TFBCOrgOrdererGenesis -outputBlock ./config/genesis.block"
-3. "../bin/configtxgen -profile TFBCOrgChannel -outputCreateChannelTx ./config/tfbcchannel.tx -channelID tfbcchannel".
+3. "TFBCOrgChannel -outputCreateChannelTx ./config/tfbcchannel.tx -channelID tfbcchannel".

 These three statements are part of the "generate.sh" file here.

 ## Setup API users